Shuggaloaf/Simple_NPC_Generator/README.md

 **A Simple, System Agnostic<sup>1</sup> NPC Generator for use in Foundry VTT.**

 I find that 95% of the time that I need a random NPC is during gameplay.
 I need that info quickly.
-I don't have time to stop the game for several minutes while I set options to create an NPC actor.
-And for most of those NPCs, I don't really want/need an actor anyway, they'll be forgotten 5 minutes after the players speak to them.
-I mostly just need a quick name, and a vague description, so I can keep the game going.
+I don't have time to stop the game for several minutes while I set options for more elaborate NPC generators.
+For most of these NPCs I don't really want/need in-depth descriptions and backstories anyway, they'll be forgotten 5 minutes after the players speak to them.
+I mostly just need a quick name and a vague description so I can keep the game going.
 If the NPC becomes impactful, I can make a more "permanent" NPC after the session.

 ### What this module IS